Metal Slug 6

-is a run and gun video game for the Sammy Atomiswave arcade platform in the Metal Slug series.
-It was released in 2006.
+is a 2006 run and gun video game developed by Noise Factory and SNK Playmore and published by Sega for arcades.
+It is the sixth installment of the Metal Slug series, the first to not run on the Neo Geo hardware, instead running on Sammy's Atomiswave arcade platform, and the last to be released for arcades as Metal Slug 7 was released exclusively for the Nintendo DS.
+It was ported to home consoles.

 Plot

 One month after the events of Metal Slug 3, the threatening presence of General Morden looms over the world once again.
 Marco Rossi and Tarma Roving of the Peregrine Falcon unit reunites with Eri Kasamoto and Fio Germi of SPARROWS as the quartet is ordered to investigate Morden's latest plan, being joined by two new allies named Ralf Jones and Clark Still of the Ikari Warriors.
 Together, they proceed into the mountains where Morden's Rebel Army has established an outpost.
 After destroying their latest war machine in a long hillside battle, the six soldiers confront Morden and discover that he has rebuilt his alliance with the Martians.
 However, it is soon revealed that the Martians themselves are being invaded and eaten by a new dangerous race of aliens called Invaders and they have turned to Morden for help.

 As the Invaders invade Earth's cities, the soldiers fight them off and chase them into the desert, where the Invader King has established a nest.
 With help from the Rebels, they rescue the captured Martians and succeed in destroying the Invader King.